 - those who would never get saved and

 - those who would come to eternal life, later would backslide to their spiritual death and die in that condition.

 Jesus set the example that we Christians should follow regarding personal evangelism.
 Everyone should be witnessed to!
 That is true Spirit led evangelism, even though most might flatly reject the truth and persecute the preacher, as happened to the Lord.
-We are also to warn the righteous and wicked.
+We are also to warn the righteous and the wicked.
 These are basic evangelism truths, yet many professing Christians are opposed to them.
-Could it be that such people don’t have ears to hear and are spiritual deaf?
+Could it be that such people don’t have ears to hear and are spiritually deaf?